tongwu-msft/azure-rest-api-specs/docs-ref-conceptual/storageservices/define-stored-access-policy.md

 ---
 title: Define a stored access policy - Azure Storage
 description: A stored access policy provides an additional level of control over service-level shared access signatures (SAS) on the server side.
-Establishing a stored access policy serves to group shared access signatures and to provide additional restrictions for signatures that are bound by the policy.
-You can use a stored access policy to change the start time, expiry time, or permissions for a signature, or to revoke it after it has been issued. ms.date: 07/29/2019 ms.prod: azure ms.service: storage ms.topic: reference
+You can use a stored access policy to change the start time, expiry time, or permissions for a signature, or to revoke it after it has been issued.
 author: tamram

+ms.date: 07/29/2019
+ms.author: tamram
+ms.service: storage
+ms.topic: reference
 ---

 # Define a stored access policy